mongodb/terraform-provider-mongodbatlas/docs/guides/advanced-cluster-new-sharding-schema.md

 }
 ```

 With each shard's `replication_specs` defined independently, we can now define distinct `instance_size` and `disk_iops` values for each shard in the cluster.
-Note that independent `disk_iops` values is only supported for AWS provisioned IOPS, or Azure regions that supports Extended IOPS.
+Note that independent `disk_iops` values are only supported for AWS provisioned IOPS, or Azure regions that support Extended IOPS.
 In the following example, we define an upgraded instance size of M40 only for the first shard in the cluster.

 Consider reviewing the Metrics Dashboard in the MongoDB Atlas UI (e.g. https://cloud.mongodb.com/v2/<PROJECT-ID>#/clusters/detail/ShardedCluster) for insight into how each shard within your cluster is currently performing, which will inform any shard-specific resource allocation changes you might require.